Trinidad returning to semblance of normal life after lengthy electricity blackout

 '“Restarting the generators from zero is known as a black start, however, there were some unforeseen delays in completing this process”

+He also apologised to the country “for this major disruption and inconvenience”.

-While he praised T7TEC workers for “going out of their way and collaborating with independent power producers to bring electricity back,” what transpired had exposed the vulnerabilities on the electrical grid.
+While he praised T&TEC workers for “going out of their way and collaborating with independent power producers to bring electricity back,” what transpired had exposed the vulnerabilities on the electrical grid.

 The electricity blackout resulted in the Water and Sewerage Authority (WASA) indicating that most of its treatment facilities and booster stations had been severely affected.

-“These include: 40 Water Treatment Plants, 107 Booster Stations, 210 groundwater sources, as well as desalination and wastewater facilities located across North and South Trinidad are out of operation.
-Some facilities are operating on limited power capacity through generator supply,” WASA said in a statement.

-It warned customers that “it may take 24 to 72 hours for the supply to normalise to some affected areas”.

-Mobile users were also affected by the situation even though the two main providers B Mobile and Digicel keeping communication running through their cell towers.
+Mobile users were also affected by the situation even though the two main providers - B Mobile and Digicel - kept communication running through their cell towers.

 “We immediately went into high alert.
 All mobile units were informed to conduct patrols, while all other operational units were ordered to be outside,” he said, as police officers directed traffic as traffic lights were also affected by the blackout.